Indiana Court Records

 Indianapolis, IN 46204

-Indiana has statewide automated victim information and notification (SAVIN) through which residents receive alerts about offenders.
-The service is available round the clock, and it is free.
-Persons can access SAVIN on 1–866–891–0330 as well.
+Indiana has statewide automated victim information and notification (SAVIN), through which residents receive alerts about offenders.
+The service is free and available 24/7.
+Persons can also access SAVIN at (866) 891-0330.
 Indiana citizens are encouraged to register to get real-time information about convicts.

 How to Find Old Inmate Records in Indiana

-The National Archives Records Administration (NARA) maintains incarceration files of old inmates in Indiana, after ten years of release.
+After ten years of release, the National Archives Records Administration (NARA) maintains incarceration files of old inmates in Indiana.
 As such, users seeking information on old convicts are encouraged to direct NARA inquiries to confirm availability.
 The party should provide the following details:

 How do I Find Inmate Death Records in Indiana?

-Indiana Department of Correction transfers records of dead or released convicts to the Indiana State Archives after ten years.
-Obtaining records at the Indiana Archives and Records Administration is by appointment only.
-Interested persons can book an appointment by sending an email to arc@iara.in.gov or calling (317) 591–5222.
+After ten years, the Indiana Department of Corrections transfers records of dead or released convicts to the Indiana State Archives.
+Records are obtained at the Indiana Archives and Records Administration by appointment only.
+Interested persons can book an appointment by emailing arc@iara.in.gov or calling (317) 591–5222.

 How do I Conduct a Federal Prison Inmate Search?

-The inmate locator tool, provided by the Federal Bureau of Prison (BOP), helps interested persons to locate federal inmates.
+The inmate locator tool, provided by the Federal Bureau of Prisons (BOP), helps interested persons locate federal inmates.
 On the locator tool, requestors are to provide either:

 How Long Does it Take For An Inmate's Information to Be Published in Indiana Inmate Locator?